 The company is committed to a policy of environmental responsibility in all of its business dealings.
-This policy ensures that when the company can either directly or indirectly influence decisions which impact upon the environment, this influence is used responsibly.
+This policy ensures that when the company can either directly or indirectly influence decisions that have an impact on the environment, this influence is used responsibly.